genomescale/starbeast2-manuscript/scripts/spils/README.md

 ## spils_branch_rates.py

 Calculates estimated branch rates and collates with true rates.
-Calculates false positive branch rates used in Figures S7 and S8.
+Also calculates false positive branch rates used in Figures S7 and S8.
 Path to the BEAST treeannotator binary must be supplied as a command line argument.